-Stay at home jobs are inherently flexible.
+Stay at home jobs are inherently flexible, and that's what I love about making money online.
 You don’t necessarily have to work from home – anywhere with a stable internet connection will do.
 You can usually pick the hours you work and take time off as needed.

 1. Digital advertising